Razia-Shaheen-Sara/CPP/CPP00/ex01/readme.md

 A **class** in C++ is similar to a **struct** in C, but with some differences:

--In C++, struct defaults to public, while class defaults to private./ -In C, struct only holds data, while C++ class can have both data and functions.
+-In C++, struct defaults to public, while class defaults to private.\
+-In C, struct only holds data, while C++ class can have both data and functions.

 ### Private vs Public in a C++ Class